crixxcroxx/pokemon/README.md

 ### Instruction
-Clone or download as zip, extract then serve or run on live server
+Clone or download as zip, extract then serve or run on live server. \
+You could also try it [here](https://crixxcroxx.github.io/pokemon/)

 ### Controls
 Use the keys: *W, A, S, D* to move the character up, left, down and right respectively

-*NOTE: This isn't a full game.
-I only included roaming around the map and battling encountered pokemon.*

 ### Assets src